 - Open the Google Home app .

 - Toggle the desired options on or off.

-If you are the Wi-Fi network owner and you factory reset your Google Wifi or Nest Wifi device:
+If you or a home member factory reset your Google Wifi or Nest Wifi device:

 - It will clear settings and data from the device.
 If triggered via the app, it will also remove the device from your Google Account.

 - Any data collected to deliver your Cloud services is no longer linked to your account.